 When she was once again in town, Carlone sold off all but two of the smallest, yet most beautiful of the moonstones that she had found.
-She knew she would need all the funds she could get for the task ahead, which she knew was more than daunting, boarding impossible.
+She knew she would need all the funds she could get for the task ahead, which she understood was more than daunting, boarding impossible.
 Carlone did her best to clue Viktor in on her plan.
 Surprisingly he was fully poised to stay on the farm for the summer as a farmhand.
-"I can't go back to the quarry and I'm not ready to deal with my family at the inn," was his response whenever Carlone asked if he was still planning to go along.
+"I can't go back to the quarry.
+I'm not ready to deal with my family at the inn," was his response whenever Carlone asked if he was still planning to go along.
 She hired three men to help clear two fields and another four to rebuild the barn.
 Even so, the amount of work to do was endless.
-Viktor was not lame, but he had mobility limitations and often ended his tasks early by handing them off to another worker while Faya took care of him indoors.
-Carlone was glad the two had a good rapport going between them.
-As for the other workers, they were glad to make the cash, something Carlone appreciated because their wages were fair but lean.
-It was the only way that Carlone could have achieved her intentions though.
+Viktor was not lame, but he had mobility limitations that often ended his duties early by handing them off to another worker.
+During those moments Faya took care of him indoors, which alleviated his hurt pride most of all.
+Carlone was glad the two had a good rapport between them.
+As for the other workers, they were glad to make the cash, something Carlone appreciated because their wages were fair but lean compared to the quarry's pay scale.
+It was the only way that Carlone could have achieved her intentions.
 Working with them helped bring her up to speed on the history of the town while she was gone too.
-Apparently, like the other places she had known, most of the original inhabitants' had traveled North when the fever hit.
-For the few that stayed, they found that businesses had all but dried up and the local economy had never recovered thereafter.
+Apparently, like the other places she had known, most of the original inhabitants had traveled north when the fever hit.
+For the few that stayed, they found that businesses had all but dried up, causing the local economy to never recover thereafter.

-When the fields were planted with the most likely to sell of crops that Carlone banked on, she let the men go, knowing keeping them on would tank her soon to dry up budget further.
+After the fields were planted with the most likely to sell of crops that Carlone banked on, she let the men go, knowing keeping them on would tank her already spread thin budget further.
 By that time though, Faya and Viktor had become a cozy couple.
-The summer found them joined at the hip so to speak.
-This brought Carlone some happiness as she was worried that Viktor would mentally not recover from his injury or that Faya would be too stuck in the past to ever smile again.
+That summer found them joined at the hip so to speak.
+This brought Carlone some happiness since she was worried that Viktor would not mentally recover from his injury or that Faya would be too stuck in the past to ever smile again.
 The human spirit had a way of surprising Carlone in these matters it seemed.
 It was not too fragile simply because it did not die, only sleep until it could find what brought it peace or joy however long that took.
 By day, Carlone tended the fields and slept in the cart at night watching the open stars in the crystal clear sky.
 She could not bring herself to sleep in the new barn, it made her miss her mother too much.
 This was a time for happiness Carlone decided to herself, not to grieve anymore.
-There were still pings of sadness when she would have a flashing memory of her days on the farm with her mother or uncle.
-She even missed her aunt and Kuli sometimes.
+There were still pings of melancholy when she would have a flashing memory of her days on the farm with her mother or uncle.
+She even missed her aunt and Kuli occasionally.

 Carlone left on foot during a chilly night having given the pair her horse and cart knowing they would need it more.
 She set out glad to be able to have time to herself in the forest.
-With her favorite pastime for foraging to relax her mind before going back to her life at the quarry.
-This time though she doesn't take the communal road.
-She went back toward the coast by the same route that she used when she crawled away from the farm the night she lived through the fever.
+With her favorite pastime of foraging to relax her mind on her way back to her life at the quarry, she was at peace.
+This time though she wouldn't take the communal road.
+She went back toward the coast by the same route that she used when she crawled away from the farm the night she survived the fever and all its fallout.
 Not out of any morbid reason but to confront and de-vilify every step she took on those first dark days.
 She was now reclaiming her own history.
 This was the journey of what made her the person she had become, a person she finally was proud of.
 Carlone didn't have a penny in her pocket or much more than a shawl to keep her warm, yet she was content that she spent her riches as she had.
 If only the way back had gone as she had expected, but the weather was nothing like what she encountered when she was younger.
 During that time the autumn had been crisp.
 This time around she encountered constant heavy downpours that had her rushing to get to the coast, instead of mushroom hunting as she had planned.

 Low on supplies and far from any place to stay, Carlone took the light drizzle of an afternoon as a chance to pluck the soggy forest of any food she could plunder.
 She had filled her canvas bag about halfway with her favorite fall forage when she realized that the clouds had gathered over her.
-These turned the light shower into a flooding storm.
+This turned the light shower into a flooding storm.
 Before she knew it, the weather had turned her around so much that she had somehow gotten away from the old roads.
 Trying to get her sense of direction in the downpour, Carlone found what looked like a deserted estate.
-Not wanting to encroach on the property more than she needed to, she hid behind a well outside to check things out to see if there was a stable she could take refuge in for the night because the rain was coming down so hard that she could hardly see what was in front of her.
-Just as she leaned on the well for some cover, the ground beneath her gave out, nearly sending her into the water below it.
+Not wanting to encroach on the property more than she needed to, she hid behind a well outside to check things out.
+Hoping to see if there was a stable she could take refuge in for the night, to avoid the growing storm.
+Just as she leaned on the well for some cover, the ground beneath her gave out, almost sending her into the water below it.
 She screamed as she clung to the muddy ground.
-The well's stones caved in on themselves as they fall into the dark abyss of the black water beneath her, their splash was all that laid under Carlone who desperately clawed at the dirt to pull herself up.
+The well's stones caved in on themselves as they fall into the dark abyss of the black water beneath her, their splash was all that lay under Carlone who desperately clawed at the dirt to pull herself up.
 It was to no avail, she was sliding down.
-Out of some stroke of luck before she went down into the well, a man ran out to her aid.
+Out of some stroke of luck, before she went down into the well, a man ran out to her aid.
 He grabbed her hand to pull her up.
 Carlone was visibly shaken by the experience.
 "Are you alright?"
 He yelled at her in the rain, but she was too upset to respond.
 He walked her inside to get warm by the hearth.

 The man seeing that his attempt at conversation was not making headway with Carlone informed her that she could stay in the servant's quarters in the wing behind the kitchen until the morning in order for her to wait out the rain.
 Carlone thanked him as he showed her to her room.
-It was noticably musty.
+It was noticeably musty.
 She could tell that it had been out of use for some time.
 She turned to ask the man how long the estate had been abandoned before she finished he kissed her.
 She was surprised, but not upset.
 She then realized his conversation had been so long-winded because he had been flirting with Carlone, who had not recognized it as such.
 He had been trying to brag, but to someone about things that were of no value to them.
-She pushed back, from the awkwardness of the moment if nothing else.
+She pushed back from the awkwardness of the moment if nothing else.
 He was not an unattractive man, they were roughly the same age, him being slightly older.
 Still, Carlone had never had a man be so forward with her in that manner.
-It was almost like he was treating her like a prostitute.
+It was almost like he was treating her like a consort.
 He stepped back before telling her, "I'm sorry.
 It's just that you are so pretty and this might be my last chance to have a relationship now that I'm getting married."
-Carlone was repulsed that he would try to use her as his last conquest, as well as mortified that he was the dignitary he had eluded to earlier.
-He leaned in once more for a kiss which Carlone reciprocated, knowing it was wrong, but also realizing she was attracted to him.
+Carlone was repulsed that he would try to use her as his last bachelor conquest.
+He leaned in once more for a kiss which Carlone reciprocated, knowing it was a bad idea, but also accepting she was attracted to him.
 They stayed together in that small maid's room until sunrise uninterrupted.